howard0su/howard0su.github.io/_posts/2020-10-22-data-path-of-sdr.md

 layout: post
 title:  "The Signal Path of Teensy Convolution SDR"
 date:   2020-09-28 10:14:00
-categories: [ PlutoSDR, SDR ]
+categories: [ SDR ]
-featured: false
+featured: true
 ---

 Teensy Convolution SDR is a great project.
 The signal path is complex but I feel it is worth to dig out more details of it.